 Distance learners gain access to a program mentor who addresses concerns, outlines academic roadmaps, and provides guidance.
 WGU students transfer in 32 prior credits on average.

 Western Governors University is accredited by the Northwestern Commission on Colleges and Universities (NWCCU), the Accrediting Commission for Community and Junior Colleges (ACCJC), and the Western Association of Schools and Colleges (WASC).

 2. Colorado State University Global

 Greenwood Village, Colorado

-Colorado State University (CSU)-Global Campus specializes in distance learning.
-As a member of the Colorado State University System, the university affords its students access to a large network -- including over 37,000 current learners and 200,000 alumni.
-CSU-Global Campus emphasizes community engagement, innovative thinking, flexible access to coursework, and affordable programs.
-In fact, CSU-Global Campus course options continue to improve, even though tuition has remained the same for over seven years.
+Colorado State University Global specializes in distance learning.
+As a member of the Colorado State University System, the university affords its students access to a large network — including over 18,000 current learners and 15,000 alumni.
+CSU Global emphasizes community engagement, innovative thinking, flexible access to coursework, and affordable programs.
+In fact, CSU Global course options continue to improve, even though tuition has remained the same for over seven years.

 CSU Global offers a bachelor of science in marketing that explores the knowledge and skills graduates need to succeed in a competitive professional environment.
 This online marketing degree requires 120 credits, including 31 general education credits, 30 core credits, 15 degree marketing credits, and a maximum of 38 elective credits.
 Students must complete a marketing capstone course, as well.

-CSU-Global Campus creates its online programming with nontraditional learners in mind.
-Courses follow eight-week cycles, starting at 12 potential enrollment dates.
+CSU Global creates its online programming with nontraditional learners in mind.
+Courses follow eight–week cycles, starting at 12 potential enrollment dates.
 This allows students to begin their program at their convenience.
 Distance courses typically utilize an asynchronous format, allowing students to study course content as their schedules permit.
-CSU-Global Campus requires first-time freshmen to submit transcripts and ACT or SAT scores.
+CSU Global requires first–time freshmen to submit transcripts and ACT or SAT scores.

 Typical applicants possess a high school diploma or a GED, two years of work experience, an average of 12 transfer credits from an accredited university, and a minimum 2.3 GPA.